Villiers Revealed – Darling of the Stuart Court

 Villiers’s story is a reminder that LGBTQ+ life and love isn’t a side story in history, but it shapes history.
 A history we all inherit and can explore together.
 The ‘favourite’ continues to inspire debate and queer reflection.

-This exhibition is co-curated with Jon Sleigh and is an online version of the exhibition at Melton Carnegie Museum which runs from Saturday 5 October 2024 until Saturday 28 June 2025.
+This exhibition has been co-curated with Jon Sleigh and is an online version of the exhibition at Melton Carnegie Museum which runs from Saturday 5 October 2024 until Saturday 28 June 2025.

 During the exhibition, Culture Leicestershire will be working with community groups and individuals to create artistic responses to the exhibition around the theme of identity and self-expression.